-Less touristic: Barrio de Santa Cruz, unfairly less visited.
+Less touristic: Barrio de Santa Cruz is still relatively unknown.
 It is worth walking through its narrow and steep streets, with colourful houses and the flowers adorning the facades.

 Good to know: If you happen to be there in June… you can experience the popular Hogueras de San Juan festivity!

 Hostel tip: X hostel is a social hostel conveniently located just 5 minutes far from the train station.
-It has an outdoor terrace perfect for barbecues, ideal place to meet other travellers!
+It has an outdoor terrace perfect for barbecues and an ideal place to meet other travellers!

 Beautiful Alhambra, Granada 📷 @sohaychtioui

 Southern Spain itinerary

 By car – 3h 31m via A-7